 Disabilities include, but are not limited to:

-Please select Yes, I have a disability (or previously had a disability)
+Please select Yes, I have a disability, or have a history/record of having a disability

 1Section 503 of the Rehabilitation Act of 1973, as amended.
 For more information about this form or the equal employment obligations of Federal contractors, visit the U.S. Department of Labor's Office of Federal Contract Compliance Programs (OFCCP) website at www.dol.gov/ofccp.